DBProductions/angularjs-starter-app/README.md

 Is a simple AngualrJS application, ready to extend.

-Following is included:
 jQuery v1.11.0
 jQuery UI v1.10.4
 Twitter Bootstrap v3.1.1
 Font Awesome v4.0.3
 Angular v1.2.15

 ## Getting started

-There is a simple server to use with the project, you can run with node.
+There is a simple server to use the project, run with node.
 The server holds some simple user data and can create, edit and delete, there is no persistence.

     $ node server.js